Travel Guide to Madeira Island, Portugal: 4-Day Itinerary

 Affiliate Disclosure: This post may contain affiliate links.
 This means I will get a commission if you decide to purchase anything through my links.
 I choose products and services for these links that I believe in. :)

-Madeira, a Portuguese island located off the coast of northwest Africa has been dubbed the “Pearl of the Atlantic” and definitely lives up to that title.
+Madeira might be one of my favourite destinations ever.
+If you’re here, you probably know Madeira is a Portuguese island located off the coast of northwest Africa has been dubbed the “Pearl of the Atlantic.
+Let me tell you: it absolutely lives up to its name.

 For more of an in-depth guide to visiting Madeira, check out my comprehensive guide to solo travel Madeira where I go over all of the details you need to plan the perfect trip.